DeNepo/headless-cms/README.md

 This is a group project.

-- Fork the the template repo to **Lab-Antwerp org**.
+- Fork the the template repo to **Lab organization**.

-- When connecting to the strapi, **one person from the team** has to create the admin name and password and share it with the rest of the team.
+- When connecting to strapi, **one person from the team** has to create the admin name and password and share it with the rest of the team.

 Checkout [this](https://youtu.be/h9vETeRiulY?t=39) link on how to get started with with strapi